-Guests to this elephant sanctuary in Chiang Mai will experience a close encounter with rescued elephants as part of a small group in beautiful natural surroundings.
+Guests to this ethical elephant sanctuary project in Chiang Mai will experience a close encounter with rescued elephants as part of a small group in beautiful natural surroundings.
 Feed the elephants, and walk with them through the jungle as they stop to forage along the way.
-Help to reforest their natural habitat by planting saplings or tying protective Buddhist sashes around the trunks of trees.
+Help to reforest their natural habitat by tying protective Buddhist sashes around the trunks of trees.

 Set among the hills of Northern Thailand, this ethical elephant project is home to a small family of elephants, now living a more natural life.
 At this Karen Elephant Serenity guests have the opportunity to feed the elephants fruit, walk with them in the forest, watch them playing in the mud and stream and observe the remarkable interactions of a beautiful elephant family.

 Set high in the lush mountains near Baan Lao, this elephant sanctuary boasts some of the most stunning scenery in Northern Thailand.
 Walk with rescued elephants along mountain paths, feed the elephants, and watch them bathe and play happily in the mud pit, making for an unforgettable day.
 This project also offers sanctuary to cows, dogs, wild boar and other rescued animals.